-The Fund's financial assets and financial liabilities are subsequently classified into the following categories:
+The NZ Super Fund's financial assets and financial liabilities are subsequently classified into the following categories:

-- those to be measured at fair value through profit or loss; and - those to be measured at amortised cost.
+- Those to be measured at fair value through profit or loss; and - Those to be measured at amortised cost.

-The Fund does not have any financial assets classified at fair value through other comprehensive income.
-The Fund classifies all financial assets that are either held for trading and/or managed or evaluated on a fair value basis, as financial assets at fair value through profit or loss.
+The NZ Super Fund does not have any financial assets classified as financial assets at fair value through other comprehensive income.
+The NZ Super Fund classifies all financial assets that are either held for trading and/or managed or evaluated on a fair value basis, as financial assets at fair value through profit or loss.

-The Fund's financial assets are reclassified when and only when the business model for managing those financial assets changes.
+The NZ Super Fund's financial assets are reclassified when, and only when, the business model for managing those financial assets changes.